-Halloween Dirt Cake is a great no bake dessert recipe to make this Halloween.
+Dirt Cake is a great no bake dessert recipe to make for the Halloween season.
 It is perfect for Halloween parties at school or at home.
 Making this dirt cake recipe will make your little goblins so happy!

 If you have never made dirt cake, you might be wondering what I am talking about…

 What is dirt cake?

 It is a dessert using instant pudding mix and milk to make the base.
 Then you crush up chocolate sandwich cookies (like Oreo cookies) and cover the pudding with the cookie crumbs.
 There you have the “dirt” for the dessert.